sandvine/sandscript-library-interface/README.md

 These are both functions.
 You may implement one or both of these.

-GetManifest must be a symbol of type psl_GetManifest, specifically a function that returns the manifest of all functions in the library.
-You will need to implement this if you want to extend SandScript with functions a SandScript author can call.
+GetManifest must be a symbol of type `psl_GetManifest`, specifically a function that returns the manifest of all functions in the library.
+You will need to implement this if you want to extend SandScript with **functions** a SandScript author can call.

-GetEventManifest must be a symbol of type psl_GetEventManifest, a function that returns the manifest of all of the events in the library.
-You will need to implement this if you want to extend SandScript to raise events that can be handled in SandScript.
+GetEventManifest must be a symbol of type `psl_GetEventManifest`, a function that returns the manifest of all of the events in the library.
+You will need to implement this if you want to extend SandScript to **raise events** that can be handled in SandScript.

 The library developer's primary role is to fill in the manifests with all of